saleor/macaw-ui/adr/00003-color-tokens-spec.md

 #### 3. Buttons

-We have dedicated tokens for buttons.
+We have dedicated tokens for buttons (semantic).

 # Consequences